Differences between adjustable and fixed rate loans

-With a fixed-rate loan, your monthly payment doesn't change for the life of your loan.
-The longer you pay, the more of your payment goes toward principal.
-The property tax and homeowners insurance will increase over time, but in general, payment amounts on these types of loans don't increase much.
+A fixed-rate loan features the same payment for the entire duration of your loan.
+The property taxes and homeowners insurance will increase over time, but generally, payment amounts on fixed rate loans vary little.

-Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
-As you pay on the loan, more of your payment is applied to principal.
+Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
+That reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+People select these types of loans when interest rates are low and they want to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Lighthouse Mortgage Company at (916) 434-8915 to learn more.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-Generally, the interest on ARMs are based on a federal index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+Generally, the interest on ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-The majority of ARMs feature this cap, so they won't go up above a certain amount in a given period of time.
-Your ARM may feature a cap on interest rate variances over the course of a year.
-For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
-The majority of ARMs also cap your interest rate over the life of the loan period.
+Most programs have a cap that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent a year, even though the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in one period.
+Most ARMs also cap your rate over the duration of the loan.

-ARMs most often feature the lowest, most attractive rates toward the beginning.
-They usually provide the lower rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs most often have the lowest, most attractive rates at the start.
+They usually provide the lower interest rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of adjustable rate programs benefit borrowers who will move before the initial lock expires.
+These types of loans are fixed for 3 or 5 years, then adjust.
+Loans like this are best for people who expect to move within three or five years.
+These types of adjustable rate loans most benefit borrowers who will sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (916) 434-8915.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.